alandoyle/alandoyle.com/content/en/posts/2023-08-09-setup-gogs-mysql-docker.md

 ## Create database and user

-To create the database we need to connect to the MySQL Docker container and run some SQL commands.
+To create the database you need to connect to the MySQL Docker container and run some SQL commands.

 ``` bash
 docker exec -it mysql /bin/bash